-Struck by liver cancer, Chinese dissident Liu Xiaobo dies in custody
+Chinese dissident Liu Xiaobo dies in custody, struck by liver cancer

 Carl von Ossietzky, a pacifist who died in 1938 in Nazi Germany's Berlin, was the last Nobel Peace Prize winner to live out his dying days under state surveillance.

-Western government and rights groups expressed sorrow at Liu's death, and criticized Beijing for not allowing him to seek treatment for his cancer overseas.
+Western governments criticized Beijing for not allowing him to seek treatment for his cancer overseas and called on China to loosen its restrictions on dissent.

-"China has lost a deeply principled role model who deserved our respect and adulation, not the prison sentences to which he was subjected," said U.S. ambassador to China Terry Branstad in a statement that also called on Beijing to release all prisoners of conscience.
+"China has lost a deeply principled role model who deserved our respect and adulation, not the prison sentences to which he was subjected," said U.S. ambassador to China Terry Branstad.

-Tsai Ing-wen, the president of self-ruled Taiwan which China regards as a wayward province, said on her Facebook page the island hoped China could now show self-confidence and promote political reform following Liu's death.
+Tsai Ing-wen, the president of self-ruled Taiwan which China regards as a wayward province, said on her Facebook page the island hoped China could now show self-confidence and promote political reform.

 "Only through democracy, in which every Chinese person has freedom and respect, can China truly become a proud and important country," she said.